milleratotago/PlotTbl/Doc.md

 Requirements
 ============

-You need a version of MATLAB that supports the “table” data type.
+You need a version of MATLAB that supports the “table” data type (R2013b or newer).
 You also need my MATLAB package ExtractNameVal available at https://github.com/milleratotago/ExtractNameVal

 License